CvetelinStoimenov/ExcelVBA/allConditions/README.md

-Userform with dynamic combo boxes wiche add entries in database.
+Userform with dynamic combo boxes which add entries in database.